We all know that a good keynote can really carry an event. But is it always a necessity?

 Politics.
 In today’s climate, most political issues in the U.S. aren't short on points of view, and they often diverge widely.
 It can help to have one panelist represent each side.
 A panel on U.S. immigration policy, for example, might have one proponent of border security and one advocate for immigrant rights.

 World Affairs.
 Issues like trade and counter-terrorism are similarly polarizing.
 They lend themselves to multiple points of view and areas of expertise.
-A panel on trade, for instance, may have one expert on Chinese trade policy; one on U.S. trade policy; and one who analyzes the European Union.
+A panel on trade, for instance, may have one expert on Chinese trade policy; one on U.S. trade policy; and one who analyzes Brexit and the European Union.
 The rich mix of expertise will leave the audience with an enlightening educational experience.

 The Economy.
 This topic is more specific, but it has broad impact.
 It has implications on policy measures, and can affect your organization's success and your people's pocketbooks.
 Bringing in experts on the matter — from Fed leaders to economists — can provide audiences with a balanced analysis on everything from job growth and inflation to the repercussions of a government shutdown.